Azure-Samples/Cognitive-Services-Vision-Solution-Templates/DigitalAssetManagement/README.md

 ## Setup

 1. Clone or download this repository
-2. Open the solution IoTVisualAlerts.sln in Visual Studio
+2. Open the solution DigitalAssetManagement.sln in Visual Studio
 3. Run the solution.

 ## Running the solution